 PM10s are fine airborne particles (less than ten microns).
 When inhaled the microscopic particles can penetrate deep into the lungs.
-Fine particles in the air can travel long distances between regions, that said emissions from local diesel engines are significant in influencing concentrations of fine particles close to roads.
+Fine particles in the air can travel long distances between regions, that said emissions from local diesel engines have some influence on location concentrations.

 Nitrogen dioxide in the city